Lesterpaintstheworld/aider/website/_posts/2024-08-14-code-in-json.md

 - **JSON (strict)** -- the same as the "JSON" strategy, but with `strict=True`.
 Only gpt-4o-2024-08-06 supported this setting.

-The markdown strategy was the same as aider_nova's "whole" edit format, where the
+The markdown strategy was the same as aider's "whole" edit format, where the
 LLM returns an entire updated copy of the source file like this:

 ````